General

 Every routing decision is a negotiation between competing objectives.

+Reducing cost may mean consolidating deliveries, but that could increase delivery time.
 Maximizing speed may require premium carriers, which raises costs.
 Improving customer experience may require tighter delivery windows, which reduces operational flexibility.

 The idea that all three—cost, speed, and experience—can be optimized simultaneously is a myth.
 The real challenge is deciding which one to prioritize, when, and under what conditions.